Environment Variables#

 1

-Uses compute kernels to transfer data across GPUs for the ALLGATHERV collective.
+Uses compute kernels to transfer data across GPUs for the allgather phase of ALLGATHERV.
+The default value.

 0

-Uses copy engines to transfer data across GPUs for the ALLGATHERV collective.
-The default value.
+Uses copy engines to transfer data across GPUs for the allgather phase of the ALLGATHERV collective.

 Description